octallium/golang-handbook/docs/index.md

 ## About Me

-Hi, my name is Anil Kulkarni and I am passionate about coding <c_>.
+Hi, my name is {++ Anil Kulkarni++} and I am passionate about coding.
 I am a self learned programmer and enjoy my daily dose of Golang.
 When I am not coding you can usually find me watching movies :clapper:

 ## Code Sample